 - Make sure you leave the car behind and well parked.
 Semana Santa is a busy time.

-- Wear comfortable shoes for walking and non slip from the waxy floors
+- Wear comfortable shoes for walking and non slip soles as floors are coated in slippy wax.

 - Layers are best.
 The evenings are cooler and afternoons warm and sunny.